dask-contrib/dask-sql/README.md

 After that, you can install the package in development mode

-    pip install -e .
+    pip install -e ".[dev]"

-This will also compile the Java classes.
-If there were changes to the Java code, you need to rerun this compilation with
+To compile the Java classes (at the beginning or after changes), run

     python setup.py java